 Now, as for the course lessons themselves, most of them are split into 10-20-minute segments.
 And, from my experience, a large portion of Udacity’s course lessons are video lectures.
 This is both a positive and a negative for me.
 I do enjoy video-based lectures if done right.
 And, Udacity’s video lectures are some of the best out there.
 But, I can never motivate myself to sit through dozens of hours of video-based curriculums.
 That is if there’s no practical work in-between.
 Thankfully, Udacity’s courses do include quizzes and graded student projects besides videos.

 From my experience, Udacity’s quizzes are quite easy to pass.
 That is if you pay attention to the lessons and take notes while doing so.
-However, Udacity’s quizzes are not so easy that you’ll be able to nail them based on intuition alone.
+However, Udacity’s quizzes are not so easy that you’ll be able to nail them based on guessing alone.

 Taking this into consideration, I think Udacity’s quizzes are good at what they do.
 Many other MOOC platforms I have tried don’t get quizzes right.
-Some MOOCs have had quizzes which don’t relate whatsoever to the course material.
-It’s frustrating to spend hours studying, only to find that you don’t know the answers to any of the quiz questions.
+Some MOOCs have had quizzes that don’t relate whatsoever to the course material.
+It’s frustrating to spend hours studying only to find that you don’t know the answers to any of the quiz questions.
 Udacity, though, did a good job with this.
 The quizzes come from the lessons, and if you pay attention to the lessons – you will also pass the quizzes.

 Completing graded projects

 At the very core of Udacity’s teaching system are the graded student projects.
 These are real-world projects that get reviewed by expert mentors.
-And, their main aim is to provide students with practical experience.
+And their main aim is to provide students with practical experience.

 Mentorship through these types of projects is an integral part of Udacity’s syllabi.
 To make the most of your Nanodegree, make sure to ask questions from your mentors.
-And, here’s another tip: take part in student-to-student discussions.
+And here’s another tip: take part in student-to-student discussions.
 These can be just as valuable as talking to a mentor.
 Udacity’s entire learning system is based on these graded projects.
 Thus, you should make sure that you take full advantage of them whenever you can.